 What’s interesting is that at the start of her journey two years ago, Minal came to us at exactly 112lbs, but just have a look at the change in her body composition over that time – that’s smart investing!
 Her love handles have stayed away and her legs look way more defined.
 This is why women shouldn’t be afraid of muscle building, and should embrace all the benefits a productive Investment phase can have.

 “As the weight increased on the scales during that time it used to mess with my head but looking in the mirror at my physique, I couldn’t believe I was the same weight at the start of my journey while looking like a different woman!
-I thought I was turning into a ‘chunky monkey’ and I just kept telling myself to trust the process, keep checking in, not to stress and keep pushing with my weights which were non-negotiable.
+I thought I was turning into a ‘chunky monkey’ and I just kept telling myself to trust the process, not to stress and keep pushing with my weights which were non-negotiable.
 All the clothes I had at the start of this journey didn’t fit, even though I was the same bodyweight!”